Memory Murals vs Autobiographer

 Autobiographer's product is a finished autobiography PDF up to 250 pages, assembled from AI-conducted interviews.
 The deliverable has a clear end-state.
 Memory Murals is an archive that grows continuously — no fixed end-state, no single artifact, no maximum length.

-AI prose vs original voice
+AI prose with Audio Vault vs first-class voice archive

 One storyteller vs multi-person family